kogosoftwarellc/angular-async-form/README.md

 Errors must be resolved by triggering a blur event on the control; otherwise, successive evaluations of `afSubmit` will be blocked.

+## Configuration

+You can customize `angular-async-form` by using `afConfig`.

+### afConfig

+A simple object with the following properties:

+* `updateOn` (defaults to `blur change`) Setting this to a different DOM event changes the event used to trigger the removal of messages displayed with `afControlMessage`.

 ## License